 DOES YOUR MP SUPPORT VOLUNTARY ASSISTED DYING?

-At this stage in the campaign, your local MP may still be unsure as to whether or not they will support the Voluntary Assisted Dying Bill.
-However, it is not too early to ask them if they support the principle of dying with dignity and assisted dying legislation as recommended by the Committee and the Expert Panel.
-If MPs start hearing from supporters, like you, especially if you have a personal experience to share, the more likely they are to consider this issue seriously and hopefully speak for the constituents they represent.
+At this stage in the campaign, your local MP in the Legislative Assembly has already voted on the VAD Bill.
+Now is the time to express your support and try to influence the views of your six upper house members of parliament.
+If MPs hear from supporters, like you, especially if you have a personal experience to share, the more likely they are to consider this issue seriously and hopefully speak for the constituents they represent.

 Personal letters to local members of Parliament